Reviving the energy-dependent partonic structure of $f_0(980)$ via two-pion distribution amplitudes

-Table \ref{tab:twist-clarification} presents the leading- and subleading-twist contributions to the $D_s \to [\pi\pi]_{\rm S}$ and $D_s \to f_0$ transition form factors at the full recoil point ($q^2 = 0$).
-While the $D_s \to f_0$ form factor (taken from \cite{Cheng:2023knr}) is real, the $D_s \to [\pi\pi]_{\rm S}$ form factor is complex due to the double spectral expansion.
-Furthermore, in contrast to the LCSR result for $D_s \to f_0$ form factors where both twist contributions provide enhancement, the direct calculation for the $D_s \to [\pi\pi]_{\rm S}$ transition reveals a non-trivial and instructive interplay between them.
-The origin of this effect lies in the asymmetry of the sub-leading twist $2\pi$DAs, which are asymmetric in the parton momentum fraction $u$ (exhibited earlier).
-This contrasts with the symmetric sub-leading twist LCDAs of $f_0$ obtained under the narrow-width approximation, where QCD sum rules dictate that the asymmetric component (the term associated to the first gegenbauer polynomial) vanishes, leaving only the symmetric component associated to the second gegenbauer polynomial \cite{Cheng:2005nb,Cheng:2023knr}.
+Table \ref{tab:twist-clarification} presents the contributions from different twists to the $S$- and $D$-wave $D_s \to [\pi\pi]_{\rm S}$ form factors at full recoil ($q^2 = 0$), obtained after integrating over the $\pi\pi$ invariant mass $k^2$.
+For comparison, the corresponding $D_s \to f_0$ form factor is also included.
+While the $D_s \to f_0$ form factor \cite{Cheng:2023knr} is real, the $D_s \to [\pi\pi]_{\rm S}$ form factors are complex.
+Furthermore, in contrast to the LCSR result for $D_s \to f_0$ form factors where twist-2 and twist-3 contributions both provide enhancement, the direct calculation for the $D_s \to [\pi\pi]_{\rm S}$ transition reveals a non-trivial and instructive interplay between them.
+The origin of this effect lies in the asymmetry of the twist-3 $2\pi$DAs exhibited earlier.
+This contrasts with the symmetric twist-3 LCDAs of $f_0$, where QCD sum rules dictate that the asymmetric terms vanish, leaving only the symmetric terms associated to the even Gegenbauer polynomial \cite{Cheng:2005nb,Cheng:2019tgh,Cheng:2023knr}.